ibm-cloud-docs/vpc/block_storage_is_profiles.md

 ## Next Steps
 {: #profile-next-steps}

-To expand volume capacity, see [expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).
+To expand volume capacity, see [expanding Block Storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

 To [change the IOPS tier or Custom IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops) for an existing volume that is attached to a virtual server instance.